Congenital diaphragmatic hernia: Classification

-The Bochdalek hernia, also known as a postero-lateral diaphragmatic hernia, is the most common manifestation of CDH, accounting for more than 95% of cases.
-In this instance the diaphragm abnormality is characterized by a hole in the postero-lateral corner of the diaphragm which allows passage of the abdominal viscera into the chest cavity.
-The majority of Bochdalek hernias (80–85%) occur on the left side of the diaphragm, a large proportion of the remaining cases occur on the right side.
-To date, it carries a high mortality and is an active area of clinical research.
+A Bochdalek hernia, also known as a posterolateral diaphragmatic hernia, is the most common form of CDH, accounting for more than 95% of cases.
+It is characterized by an opening in the posterolateral corner of the diaphragm which allows passage of the abdominal viscera into the chest cavity.
+The majority of Bochdalek hernias (80–85%) occur on the left side of the diaphragm; right-sided and bilateral defects are less common.
+The defect may range from a small opening to near-complete absence of one side of the diaphragm.